Rouvem/Time-Card-v1/README.md

-NOTE: Runs on Python 3.7.0a4
+NOTE: Runs with Python 3.7.0a4